Economy of Póvoa de Varzim: Renewable energy industry

 Póvoa de Varzim has been noted internationally for its Renewable energy industry.
 The world's first commercial wave farm was located in its coast, at the Aguçadora Wave Park.
 The wave farm used three Pelamis P-750 machines with a capacity of 2.25 megawatts, enough to meet the average electricity demand of more than 1,500 Portuguese households.
 Energy self-sustainability was foreseen with the expansion of the wave park to 28 machines capable to produce 24 mW, supplying 250 thousand inhabitants.
-The project failed and was replaced by the windfloat project, a new prototype on offshore wind farms, from a distinct company, that is still operating.
+The project failed and was replaced by the floating wind turbine project, a new prototype on offshore wind farms, from a distinct company, that is still operating.
 Energie, a company headquartered in Póvoa de Varzim, developed a thermodynamic solar system combining solar energy and a heat pump to generate energy even when it is night or overcast; the success of this technology internationally led the company to open in a large factory, that started operating in 2007.